seatable/seatable-scripts/manual/python/rows.md

 * order_by:  column name based on which ordering the data
 * start: start position of rows
-* limit:  number of rows returned
+* limit:  number of rows returned, the maximum value for limit is 50,000.

+50,000 row will be returned in maximum.

 ##### Example